Invoking MCollective Actions

 Note: Although you will be running these commands on the Linux command line, you can invoke actions on both *nix and Windows machines.

 MCollective has its own section of the documentation site, which includes more complete details and examples for command line orchestration usage.

 This page covers basic CLI usage and all PE-specific information; for more details, see the following pages from the MCollective docs:

 To run commands, you must log in to the Puppet master server as the special

 peadmin user account, which is created during installation.

-This means that, while it is possible (albeit complex) to allow other accounts on other machines to invoke orchestration actions, upgrading to a future version of PE may disable access for these extra accounts, requiring you to re-enable them manually.
-We do not provide instructions for enabling extra orchestration accounts.
+This means that, while it is possible (albeit complex) to allow other accounts on other machines to invoke actions, upgrading to a future version of PE may disable access for these extra accounts, requiring you to re-enable them manually.
+We do not provide instructions for enabling extra accounts.

 By default, the